-The members of the Audit Committee are Messrs.
-Burnett, Barr and Gleckel, who are independent directors and meet the eligibility standards for audit committee service under the rules of Nasdaq.
-The Board has determined that Mr. Burnett is an audit committee financial expert, as defined under SEC rules.
+The members of the Audit Committee are Mr. Barr and Dr. Gleckel, who are independent directors and meet the eligibility standards for audit committee service under the rules of Nasdag.

 Management is responsible for the preparation, presentation and integrity of the Company's consolidated financial statements and the Company's internal control over financial reporting.
 The independent registered public accounting firm of EisnerAmper LLP is responsible for performing an independent audit of the Company's consolidated financial statements.
 Under the guidance of a written charter adopted by the Board, the purpose of the Audit Committee is to oversee the accounting and financial reporting processes of the Company and audits of its financial statements.
 The responsibilities of the Audit Committee include appointing and providing for the compensation of the registered public accounting firm.